Bill Diodato: Career

 On September 11, 2001, Diodato had a photoshoot booked with Victoria's Secret, but it was canceled due to the tragic events of that morning.
 Instead, he decided to document the attacks on the World Trade Center towers, and CBS later picked up his footage.
 Diodato was able to share his footage with Dan Rather in the CBS newsroom, where he was reporting on the collapse of the North Tower.
 The footage was then analyzed by the NTIS during their three-year investigation of the WTC building collapses.

 Diodato is still actively working on commercial assignments, as well as personal projects.
 His first monograph, "Care of Ward 81," was published by Golden Section Publishers, LLC in July 2010 and has since received recognition from several prestigious awards, including the Eric Hoffer Book Award, Communication Arts, American Photography, International Book award, and PDN.
 In 2005, Diodato was granted permission by the Oregon state legislature to photograph the then-closed Oregon State Mental Hospital, the same hospital where the Academy Award-winning film One Flew Over the Cuckoo's Nest was filmed.
 Through his photography, Diodato aimed to challenge stereotypes associated with women who suffer from mental illness and to offer a sense of closure for the women who were once confined to Ward 81.

 In 1976, the acclaimed documentary photographer Mary Ellen Mark captured photographs of the female patients at Ward 81 while shooting film stills for One Flew Over the Cuckoo's Nest.
 Mark also wrote the foreword for "Care of Ward 81", which is the first of two limited-edition monographs by Diodato.
 The second monograph, tentatively titled "Cremains," focuses on the decline of institutional services and has yet to be released.

 Golden Section Publishers, which is run by Diodato, has also published a trilogy of photographic books by Brian Rose.
 One of these books, "Time and Space on the Lower East Side 1980 + 2010," is a photographic essay on Manhattan’s lower east side and was released in 2011 in an edition of 1000.
 The second book, "Metamorphosis: Meatpacking District 1985 + 2013," is a photographic essay on Manhattan’s Meatpacking District and was released in 2014 in an edition of 1000.
 Both titles quickly sold out.
 The third book in the trilogy, titled "WTC," was edited by Brian Rose and designed by Diodato and Warren Mason.
 It was released on the fifteenth anniversary of the 9/11 tragedy in 2016.

-Diodato currently works on commercial assignments and personal projects.

-TV Appearances
+TV appearances

 In 2004, Diodato appeared on Tyra Banks' hit TV show America's Next Top Model on the Tarantula episode.